top of page

 * Breeder regularly tests for breed specific diseases (HCM, PKD, HD, also SMA in some lines) CRUCIAL

 * Breeder shows his/her cats regularly or has past show experience.
 CRUCIAL to be able to breed according to standard.
+This is especially important for newer breeders!

 *Pictures and some information about the breeder and his/her family is DESIRABLE as you might want to see and know about whom you are potentially getting your kitten/cat from?